PhilipQuaicoo/GoogleDataAnalyticsCapstoneProject/README.md

 1. Cyclistic recorded 3,818,004 rides in all, of which Subscriber rides constitutes a large fraction of 77% (2,937,367 rides), and that of Customers being 23% (880,637 rides).
 2. Comparing the data of the usertypes to the days in the week, the graph show that Subscriber group usage peaks during the working/Business days (Monday, Tuesday, Wednesday, Thursday and Friday) and dips during the weekend(Saturday and Sunday).
 On the contrary, the Customer group statistics shows a peak on weekends and dips during Working days.
 3. Again comparing the various usertypes data to the hours in a day, the subscriber Chart shows two peaks.
 First, around start of business hours and second peak is seen around close of business hours.
 Again, there is a slight peak during lunch hours.
 Whiles Customer chart shows a peak value around close of business hours.
 Coupling this with the insight from the comparison on days of the week, activities around the hours of the day of a Subscriber can be likened to that of a Working Class individual.
-4. The graph for rides per the months shows that rides in summer are the highest whiles winter rides are relatively low. this trend is the same for all user types.
-This coulb be attributed to the holiday season.
+4. The graph for rides per the months shows that rides in summer are the highest whiles winter rides are relatively low, which is the same for all user types.
+This could be attributed to the holiday season.
 As observed from the trend of ride numbers by the hour of the day, majority of rides which belongs to the subscriber user type group have a trend that suggest its users being working class individuals.
 Should the working class mass go on holidays, this will cause the numbers to drop for those days.

-# The Way Foreward
+# The Way Forward
 From the business task, to get more Customers converting to Subscriber could be achieved by launching a digital campaign strategically by Customer user type's start stations.
 The best start will be at the top Five (5) stations where Customers started their rides:
->Streeter Dr & Grand Ave
->Lake Shore Dr & Monroe St
+>Streeter Dr & Grand Ave, Lake Shore Dr & Monroe St, Millennium Park, Michigan Ave & Oak St, Lake Shore Dr & North Blvd.

->Millennium Park
->Michigan Ave & Oak St
->Lake Shore Dr & North Blvd
-Reasons being, the efficiency in targetting the larger numbers with the same marketing campaign.
-After this another set of stations could also be targetted.
-Also another way to encourage the the Subscriber status change whiles on the campaign is by introducing a discount for some months of Subscribtions for customers that changes their status in the campaign season.
+Reasons being, the efficiency in targeting the larger numbers with the same marketing campaign.
+After this another set of stations could also be targeted.
+Also another way to encourage the the Subscriber status change whiles on the campaign is by introducing a discount for some months of Subscriptions for customers that changes their status in the campaign season.